Lighthouse (software)

 Lighthouse is an open-source, automated tool for measuring the quality of web pages developed by Google.
 It can be run against any web page, public or requiring authentication.
-Lighthouse audits performance, accessibility, and search engine optimization factors of web pages, this is the major difference from Google PageSpeed, Lighthouse provides more detail information.
+Lighthouse audits performance, accessibility, and search engine optimization factors of web pages, which is the major difference from Google PageSpeed, as Lighthouse provides more detailed technical information.
 It also includes the ability to test progressive web applications for compliance with standards and best practices.
-Lighthouse aims to help web developers, the tool can be run by using Chrome browser extension or by using terminal (command) for batch auditing a list of URLs.
-Google's recommendation is for using the online version of Page Speed Insights as of 15th May 2015.
+Lighthouse aims to help web developers; the tool can be run using a Chrome browser extension or via the terminal (command line) for batch auditing a list of URLs.
+Google's recommendation is to use the online version of PageSpeed Insights as of 15 May 2015.

-Lighthouse [Version 10 - May 2023] includes a metric for Progressive Web Applications to ensure that PWA's are fast and reliable, installable and optimised for modern 7th and 8th generation mobile technology.
+Lighthouse [Version 10 - May 2023] includes a metric for Progressive Web Applications to ensure that PWAs are fast, reliable, installable, and optimized for modern mobile technology.

-Lighthouse can audit webpage in desktop version and mobile version.
-In command mode (cmd in Windows), the developer is able to select the factors that need to be audited and other options by using the command line.
+Lighthouse can audit webpages in both desktop and mobile versions.
+In command line mode, developers are able to select specific factors to audit and configure other options using arguments.